m0chan/m0chan.github.io/_posts/2019-08-21-Win32-Buffer-Overflow-SEH.md

-Before we jump into looking at this from a exploitation perspective let's first talk about what **Exception Handlers** *really are*, the different ypes and what purpose they service within the Windows OS.
+Before we jump into looking at this from a exploitation perspective let's first talk about what **Exception Handlers** *really are*, the different types and what purpose they service within the Windows OS.